mmelinscak/Getting_and_Cleaning_Data_Course_Project/Codebook.md

-# Descrition of the script
+# Description of the script

 The script `run_analysis.R`performs five steps as it is described in the course project's definition: